nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 01.md

 Give you a plus one for your, for, plus one status bonus on one attack or perception checks that you throw or skin checks.
 You will have access to that.
 Karsten, you have two very dead undead creatures in front of you.
 Oh, and I do want to also just want to point out that your, that your lay on hands with the zombie, actually did make an effect for the, with the talc connect projectiles.
 The what?

-For Samir's attack, your, yeah.
+For Simear's attack, your, yeah.
 Laying out of humans.
 Yeah.
 You're laying on hands.
 I I I believe, had had an effect on on his on his role to hit.

 So Oh, gotcha.
 Gotcha.
 Like, I'm I'm doing my best to point out when your stuff actually matters because it actually does.
 Okay.
 So those status effects are huge in this game.

-So, but, Carson, you are up.
+So, but, Karsten, you are up.
 You have two dead zone you have two dead undead.
 It's two real dead things in front of you, and there is a, a goblin that is trying to trying to get trying to escape.
 What do you do?
 I mean, I've Hang on.

+---

+### Closing and Table Discussion - Part 5

 I will move 25 is it 25 feet?
 Yeah.
 You've got 25 feet.
 I move here, and on my way, I pick up that little tiny short knife from the other goblin that has a splat mark, and can I just whip it at the I I don't know what else to do?
 I don't have a range weapon.